 For those that wanted it, and had the cash, the GTX could be ordered with the 425 horsepower 426 cubic inch Street Hemi.
 This was the only other engine option available and at $605 it had very few takers.

-The GTX came with TorqueFlite automatic transmission as standard but original buyers could opt for the A833 close-ratio 4-speed manual which is exactly what this car is fitted with.
+The GTX came with TorqueFlite automatic transmission as standard but original buyers could opt for the A833 close-ratio 4-speed manual.
+The original buyer of this GTX opted for power steering and power disc brakes with the latter being a particularly rare option.

 Plymouth produced 17,914 GTX cars for 1968 at a base price of $3,329.
 It was built at Lynch Road, Detroit, MI